-3.3.2.1 General Guidelines
+3.3.2.1 GENERAL GUIDELINES

-All design guidelines pertaining to the form and character of multi-residential residential development in DPA1 apply to multi-residential residential development in DPA2, as follows:
+All design guidelines pertaining to the form and character of multi-family residential development in DPA1 apply to multi-family residential development in DPA2, as follows:

-a.
-Building Materials
+(a) Building Materials

-i.
-Low-rise Development
+(i) Low-rise Development

 Building materials should be residential in character, including materials for siding, roofs, and other external details.
 Exterior materials which are considered acceptable include wood, standard dimension brick, stone, smooth finish stucco with wood highlights, and siding which simulates a wood appearance, and, in certain circumstances, painted concrete when done to a high quality of design and finish.
 Materials such as reflective glass, metal sheeting, and fiberglass are not acceptable.
-Roof materials for lowrise development should be limited to wood shingles, architectural asphalt shingles similar in colour to wood, or other materials which accomplish the same objectives of colour and texture.
-Along St. Johns Street and within the Moody Centre Station Transit-Oriented Area - Core area where a more urban form of development is encouraged, building materials for multi-residential low-rise development should be consistent with section (ii) below.
+Roof materials for low-rise development should be limited to wood shingles, architectural asphalt shingles similar in colour to wood, or other materials which accomplish the same objectives of colour and texture.
+Along St. Johns Street and within the Moody Centre TOD area where a more urban form of development is encouraged, building materials for multi-family low-rise development should be consistent with section (ii) below.

-ii.Mid-rise and High-rise Development
+(ii) Mid-rise and High-rise Development